Buckeye, Colorado: History

 In 1910, the Buckeye Land and Development Co., an Ohio-based company established its presence in Colorado, and provided a name for the widespread community.
 The Buckeye Ranch occupied several 640 acre sections.
 Buckeye trees, not typically seen in Colorado, grow in front of its former headquarters.
 In the 1800s, the Bristol-Minor stop on the Overland Trail stage coach line occupied buildings which later became part of the Buckeye Ranch.

 In 1924, a Union Pacific line ran from Buckeye to Fort Collins for the purpose of shipping sheep and other livestock to stockyards in Denver.
 In the early 20th century, in addition to the railroad facilities, the community had a gas station and a school; the latter opened in 1925.
 The railroad line was abandoned in 1965, and at that time the tracks, bunkhouse and corrals were dismantled and removed.
 The railroad depot was relocated further south to its present location on County Road 17 and has been converted to a residence.

 In 1926, the Buckeye School opened to students through 8th grade.
 A stable was located on the school grounds for the use of the students who arrived on horseback.
 The two teachers were housed in the basement apartment instead of living with a host family; the latter arrangement was more common in rural Larimer County.
 In 1960, during a consolidation period by Poudre R-1 School District, the Buckeye School was closed and local students were bused 12 mi south to the Waverly School.
 After the closure, the District continued to allow community members to use the facilities as long as the building was maintained.
 In 1967, 26 local families and the 4-H Buckeye Buck-N-Ears Club organized and eventually purchased the property, renaming it the Buckeye Community Club.
 In June 2008, the Buckeye School was placed on the National Register of Historic Places and the Colorado State Register of Historic Properties.

 The Civilian Conservation Corps established camp No. 809 in 1935, on the Munroe Ranch.
 In operation until 1940, academic and vocational classes were offered to the young men, ages 17 to 23, who enrolled in the work program.
 Soil conversation and erosion control were of primary importance for the 90000 acre in the Buckeye and Boxelder drainage projects.
 The men planted 240,000 trees while the camp was active.
 The camp was sited near a source of alabaster, which was turned into various household and decorative items.
+Buckeye never had a post office.